bobomatic/JPG-to-PNG-converter/README.md

 Converted files are placed in the target folder.

+The following options are available:
-There are currently no options available.
+* no options available

 Code example: